spansari/db-config-server/Readme.md

 **4. Build and run the app using maven**

 mvn package
-java -jar target/json-config-1.0.0.jar
+java -jar target/db-config-server-1.0.0.jar

-or using your specifc properties file: java -jar target\json-config-1.0.0.jar --spring.config.location=C:\local.properties
+or using your specifc properties file: java -jar target\db-config-server-1.0.0.jar --spring.config.name=local

 Alternatively, you can run the app without packaging it using -